Kansas City Slip and Falls

-Slip and fall injuries may occur when a property owner has failed to maintain the premises and the conditions have become unsafe.
-Conditions such as missing pavement, cracked or uneven sidewalks, and poorly maintained landscapes can all create hazardous situations.
+An injury may occur when a property owner has failed to maintain the premises and the conditions have become unsafe.
+Conditions such as missing pavement, inadequate maintenance, cracked or uneven sidewalks, and poorly maintained landscapes can all create hazardous situations.
+In addition to hazards leading to falls, premises liability claims may also include:

 - Defective conditions